 This study was done using data from the Chitika network in June 2013.

-In June 2013, Chitika Insights published this study examining the value of each Google result position.
+In June 2013, Chitika Insights published a study using the Google SERP API to examine the value of each position in Google search results.
 Analysis of the study data revealed that the first position on an average Google search engine result page (SERP) garnered about 33% of Google search traffic.

 To study how much traffic each position commands, Chitika Insights examined millions of online ad impressions.
 The user was referred to the page via a Google search in all these impressions.
 The user visited a Chitika-hosted site from a Google search page.